bps12/bps12.github.io/about.md

 permalink: /about/
 ---

-Crypto currency Nerd, Aquapnonics ethusisant, World Traveler.
+Crypto currency nerd, Aquapnonics ethusisant, World traveler.
 Thoughts all my own.

 ### More Information